Live Shipping Estimates - Available Right Now

 What is required to deliver and place a container in West Virginia?

-Delivering and placing a container in West Virginia requires local permits (especially for use exceeding 30 days), zoning approval, a stable site (preferably gravel or concrete), and 65–100 feet of straight clearance for the delivery truck.
-Oversize or overweight transport permits may also be needed.
+Delivering and placing a container in West Virginia requires local permits (especially for >30-day use), zoning approval, a stable site (preferably gravel or concrete), and 65-100 feet of straight clearance for the truck.
+Oversize/overweight transport permits may also be needed.

 How are shipping containers unloaded in West Virginia?